An NP-Complete Problem in Grid Coloring: is -complete

-1) {\bf Forcing a color to appear only once in the main grid.}
+{\bf Part I: Forcing a color to appear only once in the core grid.}

+For $(i,j)$ in the core grid we will often set $\chi(i,j)$ to $(i,j)$ and then never reuse $(i,j)$ in the core grid.
+By doing this, we make having a monochromatic rectangle rare and have control over when that happens.

+We show how to color the cells that are not in the core grid to achieve this.
+Part I will be the final step in the reduction since we need to know the size of the grid before we can apply it; however, we show Part I first.

-Say we want the cell $(2,4)$ in the main grid to be colored $(2,4)$ and we do not want this color appearing anywhere else in the main grid.
-We can do the following: add a column of $(2,4)$'s to the left end (with one exception) and a row of $(2,4)$'s below.
-Here is what we get:
+Say we want the cell $(2,4)$ in the core grid to be colored $(2,4)$ and we do not want this color appearing anywhere else in the core grid.
+We can do the following: add a column of $(2,4)$'s to the left end (with one exception) and a row of $(2,4)$'s at the bottom.
+See Figure~\ref{fig:coloring24}.

-(The double lines are not part of the construction.
-They are there to separate the main grid from the rest.)

-It is easy to see that in any coloring of the above grid the only cells that can have the color $(2,4)$ are those shown to already have that color.
+It is easy to see that in any extension of he coloring of the grid in Figure~\ref{fig:coloring24} the only cells that can have the color $(2,4)$ are those shown to already have that color.
 It is also easy to see that the color $T$ we have will not help to create any monochromatic rectangles since there are no other $T$'s in its column.
-The $T$ we are using {\it is} the same $T$ that will later mean TRUE\@.
+The $T$ we are using {\it is} the same $T$ that will later mean \emph{true}\@.
 We could have used $F$.
-If we used a new special color we would need to be concerned whether there is a monochromatic grid of that color.
-Hence we use $T$.
+We do not want to use new colors since we would have no control over where else they could be used.

 What if some other cell needs to have a unique color?
-Lets say we also want to color cell $(5,3)$ in the main grid with $(5,3)$ and do not want to color anything else in the main grid $(5,3)$.
-Then we do the following:
+Let's say we also want to color cell $(5,3)$ in the core grid with $(5,3)$ and do not want to color anything else in the core grid $(5,3)$.
+Then we use the grid in Figure~\ref{fig:2453}.

-It is easy to see that in any coloring of the above grid the only cells that can have the color $(2,4)$ or $(5,3)$ are those shown to already have those colors.
+It is easy to see that in any extension of the coloring of the grid in Figure~\ref{fig:2453} the only cells that can have the color $(2,4)$ or $(5,3)$ are those shown to already have those colors.

-For the rest of the construction we will only show the main grid.
-If we denote a color as $D$ (short for {\it Distinct}) in the cell $(i,j)$ then this means that (1) cell $(i,j)$ is color $(i,j)$ and (2) we have used the above gadget to make sure that $(i,j)$ does not occur as a color in any other cell of the main grid.
-Note that we when we have $D$ in the $(2,4)$ cell and in the $(5,3)$ cell they denote different colors.
+For the rest of the construction we will only show the core grid.
+If we denote a color as $D$ (short for {\it Distinct}) in the cell $(i,j)$ then this means that \begin{enumerate} \item cell $(i,j)$ is color $(i,j)$, and \item we have used the above gadget to make sure that $(i,j)$ does not occur as a color in any other cell of the core grid. \end{enumerate}

+Note that when we have $D$ in the $(2,4)$ cell and in the $(5,3)$ cell, they denote different colors.